Attendance & Truancy

-Lateness - Children who are late to school (after 9.00 a.m.) must check in to the school office on arrival.
+Lateness - Children who are late to school (after 9.00 a.m.) must sign in to the school office on arrival on Vistab tablet.
 This lets the office know that your child is safe and it also means we can halt the phone call home checking on their whereabouts.

 Unexplained Absence - The school quickly follows up all pupils who are unaccounted for.
 This is done initially by phoning your home.
 Then, if necessary, the emergency number you provided the school at enrolment is contacted.
 If still out of luck the School Attendance Service (SASH) will be notified.
 They will visit the home where they will leave a calling card if no-one is there.

-Leaving with someone other then the caregiver - Students will not be permitteds to leave with anyone except the caregiver, unless the school is advised in writing by the caregiver.
+Leaving with someone other then the caregiver - Students will not be permitted to leave with anyone except the caregiver, unless the school is advised in writing by the caregiver.

-If students will be away for expended periods of time the school must be advised in writing in advance.
+If students will be away for extended periods of time, the school must be advised in writing in advance.
 This notification must state the students return date to school.
 Failure to do so may result in the student being unenrolled from the school.

 All students are required to provide an absence note when they return to school, even if the school has been previously contacted by phone.